KwaiVGI/ReCamMaster/README.md

 ```shell
 CUDA_VISIBLE_DEVICES="0,1,2,3,4,5,6,7" python train_recammaster.py   --task train  --dataset_path recam_train_data   --output_path ./models/train   --dit_path "models/Wan-AI/Wan2.1-T2V-1.3B/diffusion_pytorch_model.safetensors"   --steps_per_epoch 8000   --max_epochs 100   --learning_rate 1e-4   --accumulate_grad_batches 1   --use_gradient_checkpointing  --dataloader_num_workers 4
 ```
 We do not explore the optimal set of hyper-parameters and train with a batch size of 1 on each GPU.
-You may achieve better model performance by adjusting hyper-parameters such as the learning rate and increasing the batch size.
+You may achieve better model performance by adjusting hyper-parameters such as the learning rate ~and increasing the batch size~.
+We only support batch size=1, see more discussion here: [Wan2.1 finetuning script seems to only support bs = 1](https://github.com/modelscope/DiffSynth-Studio/issues/600)

 Step 4: Test the model